tcheukueppoo/maat/docs/class.md

 A.new(x => 3).say; // error, 'x' is not declared.
 ```

-Variables in classes declared with `state` work exactly the same way with those
+Variables in classes declared with `state` work exactly the same way as those
 declared with `let`.
 That said, one could've leverage `state` to properly
 implement static fields and method.

 Lexically scoped variables declared with `let` in a class are only accessible
 within it, you'll have to define their accessors in order to access them from
-outside their classes.
+outside their classes which is less common in practice as `field` is there!